 4. Has the Public Authority taken steps to identify the social and economic needs of people in rural areas that are relevant to the Policy, Strategy, Plan or Public Service?
-Deprivation levels can be found at Home Page | NI Area Statistics | NISRA
+Deprivation levels can be found at Home Page | NI Area Statistics | NISRA Yes

-4d.
-Please explain why no steps were taken by the Public Authority to identify the social and economic needs of people in rural areas?
+4a.
+Please indicate which of the following methods or information sources were used by the Public Authority to identify the social and economic needs of people in rural areas